Bradley Thiessen (statistician)

-Bradley Adam Thiessen is an American statistician and academic administrator serving as the interim president of the New College of Florida.
-He is the chief of staff and a professor of statistics.
+Bradley Adam Thiessen is an American statistician and academic administrator.
+He served as the interim president of the New College of Florida from January 2023 to March 2023.

 Life

-Theissen earned a bachelor's degree in secondary mathematics education at the St. Ambrose University.
+Thiessen earned a bachelor's degree in secondary mathematics education at the St. Ambrose University.
 He earned a master's degree and Ph.D. in educational measurement and statistics from the University of Iowa.
 His 2008 dissertation was titled, Relationship between test security policies and test score manipulations.
 Timothy Neri Ansley was his doctoral advisor.

-Thiessen worked at the St. Ambrose University for 12 years as the university assessment coordinator and a faculty member in the department of mathematics and statistics.
-He joined the New College of Florida in July 2016 as the president's chief of staff and a professor of statistics.
+Thiessen worked at the St. Ambrose University for 14 years as the university assessment coordinator and a faculty member in the department of mathematics and statistics.
+He joined the New College of Florida in July 2016 as the president's chief of staff, and a professor of statistics.
 In August 2016, he became its first director of institutional performance assessment.
 On January 2, 2020, he became the director of institutional research at the University of Hawaiʻi at Hilo.
 On January 31 2023, Thiessen was appointed as the interim president of the New College of Florida by the board of trustees, succeeding Patricia Okker.
-He will serve until March 2023 when he is replaced by Richard Corcoran.
+He served until March 2023 when he was replaced by Richard Corcoran.

+In July 2024, Thiessen joined Florida Polytechnic University as interim provost.
+On May 8, 2025, he was named Provost and Vice President for Academic Affairs at Florida Polytechnic University.